J.D. Crouch II

 CEO and President

 Dr. J.D.
-Crouch II was elected by the USO Board of Governors to be the 23rd President and Chief Executive Officer of the United Service Organizations (USO), effective July 28, 2014.
+Crouch II was elected by the USO Board of Governors to be the 23rd Chief Executive Officer and President of the United Service Organizations (USO), effective July 28, 2014.

 Dr. Crouch was Chief Executive Officer of QinetiQ North America (QNA) until May 2014, when he exited following the successful divestiture of QNA by its parent company.
 He was President of the Technology Solutions Group of QNA from November 2009 to March 2013.
 He assumed this role from the position of QNA Executive Vice President for strategic development.